eikevons/Unified_CI/README.rst

     Expectation value of Poissonian with *unknown* background.

-The modules offer a more-or-less uniform interface to calculate the lower and upper bounds of uniform confidence intervals as well as to calculate the necessary intermediate results (e.g. likelihood ratios, critical values):
+The modules offer a more-or-less uniform interface to calculate the lower and upper bounds of unified confidence intervals as well as to calculate the necessary intermediate results (e.g. likelihood ratios, critical values):

 * `lower_limit(...)`